Last updated: November 28, 2025

 Combining the triple top pattern with other technical indicators significantly boosts its reliability.
 These tools help confirm the pattern and provide higher-conviction trade signals.

-• Volume: Absolutely crucial.
-We look for decreasing volume during peak formation (showing fading buyer interest) and a sharp increase in volume during the neckline breakout (confirming strong selling pressure).
-Without volume validation, we’re cautious.
+• Volume: Traders look for decreasing volume during peak formation (showing fading buyer interest) and a sharp increase in volume during the neckline breakout (confirming strong selling pressure).
+Without volume validation, traders are cautious.

 • Moving Averages (MA): A break below a key Moving Average (e.g., 50-period or 200-period MA) at the same time the neckline is broken adds powerful validation of a new downtrend.